Amundi Pioneer Asset Management Inc. Acquires 62,892 Shares of SVB Financial Group (NASDAQ:SIVB)

-Amundi Pioneer Asset Management Inc. raised its holdings in SVB Financial Group (NASDAQ:SIVB) by 32.5% during the 4th quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 256,137 shares of the bank’s stock after acquiring an additional 62,892 shares during the period.
-Amundi Pioneer Asset Management Inc. owned approximately 0.49% of SVB Financial Group worth $99,337,000 at the end of the most recent reporting period.
+Amundi Pioneer Asset Management Inc. raised its holdings in shares of SVB Financial Group (NASDAQ:SIVB) by 32.5% in the 4th quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 256,137 shares of the bank’s stock after buying an additional 62,892 shares during the period.
+Amundi Pioneer Asset Management Inc. owned about 0.49% of SVB Financial Group worth $99,337,000 at the end of the most recent reporting period.

-Other hedge funds and other institutional investors have also modified their holdings of the company.
-BlackRock Inc. increased its position in shares of SVB Financial Group by 5.9% in the fourth quarter.
-BlackRock Inc. now owns 4,252,565 shares of the bank’s stock worth $1,649,273,000 after purchasing an additional 237,736 shares during the last quarter.
-Alliancebernstein L.P. grew its stake in SVB Financial Group by 130.4% in the 4th quarter.
-Alliancebernstein L.P. now owns 752,944 shares of the bank’s stock worth $292,014,000 after buying an additional 426,124 shares in the last quarter.
-Janus Henderson Group PLC increased its holdings in shares of SVB Financial Group by 0.4% in the 4th quarter.
-Janus Henderson Group PLC now owns 693,552 shares of the bank’s stock worth $268,978,000 after buying an additional 2,439 shares during the last quarter.
-Norges Bank purchased a new stake in shares of SVB Financial Group during the 4th quarter valued at $197,754,000.
-Finally, Victory Capital Management Inc. lifted its holdings in shares of SVB Financial Group by 2.1% during the 4th quarter.
-Victory Capital Management Inc. now owns 498,556 shares of the bank’s stock worth $193,355,000 after acquiring an additional 10,321 shares during the last quarter.
-88.38% of the stock is owned by institutional investors.
+Several other institutional investors and hedge funds also recently added to or reduced their stakes in SIVB.
+Denali Advisors LLC purchased a new stake in SVB Financial Group during the 4th quarter valued at about $27,000.
+Veriti Management LLC purchased a new stake in shares of SVB Financial Group during the fourth quarter valued at approximately $29,000.
+International Assets Investment Management LLC bought a new position in shares of SVB Financial Group in the fourth quarter worth approximately $35,000.
+Benjamin F. Edwards & Company Inc. increased its stake in shares of SVB Financial Group by 47.1% in the fourth quarter.
+Benjamin F. Edwards & Company Inc. now owns 100 shares of the bank’s stock worth $39,000 after buying an additional 32 shares during the period.
+Finally, Contravisory Investment Management Inc. raised its holdings in SVB Financial Group by 22.4% during the 4th quarter.
+Contravisory Investment Management Inc. now owns 131 shares of the bank’s stock valued at $51,000 after buying an additional 24 shares during the last quarter.
+Hedge funds and other institutional investors own 88.38% of the company’s stock.

+A number of research firms have issued reports on SIVB.
+Zacks Investment Research cut shares of SVB Financial Group from a “strong-buy” rating to a “hold” rating and set a $547.00 price objective on the stock. in a research report on Tuesday, March 23rd.
+Piper Sandler began coverage on SVB Financial Group in a report on Thursday, February 25th.
+They set an “overweight” rating and a $600.00 price target on the stock.
+Barclays increased their price objective on SVB Financial Group from $470.00 to $550.00 and gave the stock an “equal weight” rating in a report on Wednesday.
+Morgan Stanley boosted their target price on SVB Financial Group from $500.00 to $510.00 and gave the company an “equal weight” rating in a research note on Wednesday, March 24th.
+Finally, Royal Bank of Canada upped their target price on SVB Financial Group from $494.00 to $508.00 and gave the company an “outperform” rating in a report on Friday, January 22nd.
+Eight investment analysts have rated the stock with a hold rating and nine have assigned a buy rating to the stock.
+The company has a consensus rating of “Buy” and an average price target of $441.56.

-In other SVB Financial Group news, CEO Gregory W. Becker sold 12,000 shares of SVB Financial Group stock in a transaction on Wednesday, January 27th.
-The stock was sold at an average price of $462.85, for a total transaction of $5,554,200.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, CFO Daniel J. Beck sold 1,489 shares of the business’s stock in a transaction on Monday, February 1st.
-The stock was sold at an average price of $444.66, for a total value of $662,098.74.
-Following the completion of the sale, the chief financial officer now directly owns 4,539 shares in the company, valued at $2,018,311.74.
+In other SVB Financial Group news, Director Roger F. Dunbar sold 4,702 shares of the stock in a transaction that occurred on Monday, March 1st.
+The shares were sold at an average price of $533.36, for a total value of $2,507,858.72.
+Following the transaction, the director now directly owns 19,527 shares in the company, valued at $10,414,920.72.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CAO Karen Hon sold 1,391 shares of SVB Financial Group stock in a transaction on Monday, March 1st.
+The stock was sold at an average price of $531.40, for a total transaction of $739,177.40.
+Following the transaction, the chief accounting officer now owns 3,822 shares in the company, valued at approximately $2,031,010.80.
 The disclosure for this sale can be found here.
-Insiders have sold 46,580 shares of company stock worth $22,350,987 in the last three months.
+In the last ninety days, insiders sold 46,580 shares of company stock valued at $22,350,987.
 0.78% of the stock is currently owned by insiders.

 SVB Financial Group Profile